 “It is encouraging that a historic organizing force from our community will have a seat at the table in the Armory’s transformation process,” said State Senator Gustavo Rivera.
 “Our community’s aspirations, needs, and concerns about this development must be thoroughly reflected in a legally binding Community Benefits Agreement that includes enforceable anti-displacement measures to protect small businesses and clear frameworks for community ownership and revenue-sharing mechanisms to directly benefit local residents.

-With the agreement, the Kingsbridge Armory redevelopment project now advances through the through New York City’s public approval process, with a Uniform Land Use Review Procedure (ULURP) review.
+With the agreement, the Kingsbridge Armory redevelopment project now advances through New York City’s public approval process, the Uniform Land Use Review Procedure (ULURP).
 The project has a commitment to $200 million in funding from New York Governor Kathy Hochul and New York City Mayor Eric Adams, along with $2 million from Bronx Borough President Vanessa Gibson, $12 million from City Council Member Pierina Sanchez, and a $1.05 million grant from the U.S. Department of Housing and Urban Development